The Wilma Lee is available for education programs, chartered cruises, and community events.

 About the Wilma Lee

-One of only a few remaining Chesapeake Bay Skipjacks, the Wilma Lee is listed on the National Register of Historic Places.
+One of only a few remaining Chesapeake Bay Skipjacks, the Wilma Lee is a member of the last commercial sailing fleet in the United States as it is listed on the National Register of Historic Places.
 The Wilma Lee was built in Wingate, Maryland, in 1940 by the well-known boat builder Bronza Parks.
-It is one of the younger boats in the extant fleet of around 30 skipjacks.
-Over the years, about 800 of these boats had sailed the oyster-laden waters along the Maryland, Virginia and Carolina shores, though today only six are still used for oyster dredging.
+It is one of the younger boats in the extant fleet.
+Over the years, about 800 of these boats had sailed the oyster-laden waters along the Maryland, Virginia and Carolina shores, though today few are still used for oyster dredging.

 She was purchased by the Museum from the non-profit Ocracoke Alive in June 2018, to strengthen the mission of the Museum to preserve the maritime heritage of the Chesapeake Bay region.
 Parks built three other skipjacks 15 years after the Wilma Lee, the Martha Lewis, the Lady Katie, and the Rosie Parks.
 A lesser known fourth “sister,” the Barbara Batchelder was also built and still sails on the Chester River.
 Bronza constructed over 450 boats in his lifetime.